stevelydford/TechieTogs/README.markdown

 - - -

-Have fun!
-I hope you find it useful,
+Have fun with it!
+I hope you find it useful.

 Steve